Modafinil on Heart Health

 Modafinil and Heart Health: What You Need to Know

-Modafinil, sold under the brand name Provigil, is a prescription medication approved for the treatment of narcolepsy, shift work sleep disorder, and obstructive sleep apnea.
-It’s known for its ability to promote wakefulness without the extreme highs and crashes of traditional stimulants.
-However, with its growing off-label use for fatigue and cognitive enhancement, questions have emerged about modafinil’s effects on heart health—particularly among people with cardiovascular conditions.
+Modafinil, sold under the brand name Provigil, is a prescription medication approved for narcolepsy, shift work sleep disorder, and obstructive sleep apnea.
+It is known for promoting wakefulness without the extreme highs and crashes associated with traditional stimulants.
+As off-label use for fatigue and cognitive enhancement has grown, questions have emerged about how modafinil may affect heart health, particularly in people with cardiovascular conditions.

 buy mod